sageyu123/lwa-data-query-web/README.md

   - Refraction-corrected output using: [`refraction_correction`](https://github.com/ovro-eovsa/ovro-lwa-solar/blob/main/ovrolwasolar/refraction_correction.py)

 It allows users to **select data files**, **Generate .tar**, **Download .tar**, and **Generate movie** with HTML format from those image data files.

+It shows a confirmation message to the user before generating a .tar archive, summarizes how many files are selected and their total size, and asks the user to confirm if they want to proceed.

 <!---
 Each category allows users to download a corresponding `.txt` list of URLs for automated downloading.